 Get into Medical School: The Medic Mentor Summer School

 The Medic Mentor Summer School is the single most important resource for applicants getting into medical school because it addresses the most important components of the entire application process for medicine.
-The Medic Mentor Summer School is a 6-day residential programme at the University of Nottingham, with a success rate of getting over 80% of students into medical school.
+The Medic Mentor Summer Schools are a 6-day residential programme at the University of Stirling (in Scotland) or East London Docklands (in central London), with a success rate of getting over 80% of students into medical school.
 It is unique because it is the only comprehensive UCAS application-focused course, with the highest success rate.
 It is ideal for motivated students, who are aiming for top grades and have some work experience or extra-curricular activities that they can base their application on.
 We are also experts on alternative routes into medicine and have assisted students in obtaining places on access, foundation and transfer courses where grades have been a limiting factor.

 The Medical UCAS Application